-Operational risks may arise from inadequate or failed internal processes and controls, poor corporate governance or from external events such as sudden disasters crippling the operations of the Company.
+Operational risks may arise from inadequate or failed internal processes and controls, from personnel and systems, or from external events such as sudden disasters crippling the operations of the Company.
 Such risks, although difficult to quantify, have the potential to impose significant costs upon, and possibly seriously upset, the financial soundness and ongoing business of the Company.
-Business continuity risks are the risks of not being able to resume normal business operations in view of disruption which include civil, economic, natural disasters etc. Such risks may cause the Company to be unable to continue business as a going concern due to significant financial losses or the destruction of lives and infrastructures arising from natural disasters.
-The Company has in place measures to control and minimise the Company's exposure to operational risks.
+Business continuity risks are the risks of not being able to resume normal business operations in view of disruption which include civil, economic, natural disasters, etc. Such risks may cause the Company to be unable to continue business as a going concern due to significant financial losses or the destruction of lives and infrastructures arising from natural catastrophes.
+The Company has put in place measures to control and minimise the Company's exposure to operational risks.

-31 CAPITAL MANAGEMENT
+29 CAPITAL MANAGEMENT